-Tax-related identity theft happens when someone uses your stolen Social Security number to receive a fraudulent tax refund.
+Tax-related identity theft happens when someone uses your Social Security number to fraudulently receive your tax refund.
 You may not discover you’re a victim of this crime until you try to file your legitimate tax return online or by mail and the Internal Revenue Service lets you know a return has already been filed in your name.

 And so the trouble begins.

 Here’s the problem: If you are a victim of tax-related identity theft, it can take longer to get your refund.
-Plus, the criminal who filed a fake return using your personal information still has that data.
-You remain a target for other crimes.
+Plus, the criminal who filed the return using your personal information still has that data.
+You could remain a target for other identity-related crimes.

-In this article, you’ll learn the warning signs of tax-related identity theft, how to help protect yourself, and what to do if you become a victim.
+In this article, you’ll learn some of the warning signs of tax-related identity theft, how to help protect yourself, and what to do if you become a victim.

 5 warning signs of tax-related identity theft

-It almost always comes as a surprise to find out that you may be a victim of tax-related identity theft.
+It almost always comes as a surprise to find out that you’ve been a victim of tax-related identity theft.
 Here are five red flags.

 - Your e-filed tax form is rejected.